like excelsior, but for effort into responses other than lols.

 only at Christmas

-― edited to reflect developments which occurred (Camaraderie at Arms Length), Thursday, 4 November 2021 21:07 (ten months ago) link
+― edited to reflect developments which occurred (Camaraderie at Arms Length), Thursday, 4 November 2021 21:07 (one year ago) link

 And so this is ChristmasAnd what have you doneLots of dead kids and reindeerAnd Santa's on the run

 ― the utility infielder of theatre (Neanderthal), Thursday, 4 November 2021 21:24 (one year ago) link